- Facebook keyword search is a useful tool for those looking to market their businesses better on Facebook.

-Facebook marketing isn't just about launching campaigns to promote your business — it's also about customers spreading the word for you.
-And Facebook's new keyword search feature can help.
+Facebook marketing isn't just about launching campaigns to promote your business; it's also about customers spreading the word for you.
+Facebook's keyword search feature can help.

-Launched in early 2013, Graph Search expanded Facebook's search capabilities to search beyond names and filters by using specific phrases.
-Keyword search improves this capability by making it easier to find exactly what you're looking for, Facebook says.
-[Why Your Business Needs to Be on Facebook]
+Launched in early 2013, Graph Search expanded Facebook's search capabilities, allowing users to search beyond names and filters by using specific phrases.
+Keyword search improves this capability by making it easier to find exactly what you're looking for.

-Here's how Facebook's new keyword search works and what it means for your business.
+Here's how Facebook's keyword search works and what it means for your business.